intergi/playwire-android-sample-app/README.md

 # playwire-android-sample-app

-This project is was created using the next tech stack:

-- Android minSdkVersion 24
+This workspace has 3 schemes that demonstrate the usage of PlaywireSDK in three different scenarios:

-- Android targetSdkVersion 33
+- A Kotlin Android app
-- Java 11 compatibility
+- A Java Android app
-- Kotlin 1.8.20
+- A Jetpack Compose Kotlin Android app

 ### Setup Github Gradle registry access

-As the `Playwire Android SDK` is distributed via the remote GitHub Gradle registry, even though such SDK is accessible publicly there, GitHub still requires to do authentication.
+`Playwire Android SDK` is currently distributed via a remote GitHub Gradle registry.
+Playwire SDK is accessible publicly there but GitHub still requires authentication to pull the SDK.

 See the official [GitHub Gradle registry's guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry) to get more details about Github authentication.

   1. You have to create a personal access token(PAT) to synchronize gradle without errors.
 See the official [GitHub PAT creation guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create token.